• Skip to main content

 What’s Next

-Now that you have access to an excellent beginner powerlifting program, you might be interested to know more about the sport of powerlifting.
+Now that you have access to excellent beginner and intermediate powerlifting programs, you might be interested to know more about the sport of powerlifting.

 In that case, be sure to check out What Is Powerlifting?
 A Beginner’s Guide To A Sport For All!

-A sport for all means that powerlifting is a great athletic pursuit for men and women of all ages, even over 50.
+A sport for all means that powerlifting is a great athletic pursuit for men and women of all ages, even if you’re over 50.

 See Powerlifting Over 50: Benefits + Best Routine to Get Started for more information and details.